Skip to main content

 Chronic obstructive pulmonary disease (COPD)

 Chronic obstructive pulmonary disease (COPD) is a lung disease that makes it hard to breathe.
-With COPD, the airways that lead to the lungs are narrowed, and the tiny air sacs in the lungs are damaged and lose their stretch.
-Over time, it may lead to severe shortness of breath and heart problems.
+With COPD, the airways that lead to the lungs may be narrowed, and the tiny air sacs in the lungs may be damaged and lose their stretch.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.